kennethy/rust-lang/ch6.enums/README.md

 ## 6.2.
 The `match` control flow

-Th power of `match` comes from the expresiveness of the patterns and the fact the compiler confirms that all possible cases are handled.
+Th power of `match` comes from the expressiveness of the patterns and the fact the compiler confirms that all possible cases are handled.

 ```rust
 enum Coin {